Program Overview

 Accepted students generally have:

-- Cumulative GPA of 3.3 or better
+• Cumulative GPA of 3.3 or better

 Who should I contact with additional questions?

-We encourage you to fully explore the details of each program through this website and read more about the individual professors and their research.
-Information about the graduate application process and requirements can be found on the How To Apply to Graduate Programs page.
-Please contact Dr. Katrease Sharavolli if you have any questions related to our graduate programs or the application progress within the Department of Kinesiology.
+We encourage you to fully explore the details of our program through this website and through PTCAS | Applicant Login Page Section (liaisoncas.com) Please contact Katrease Sharavolli if you have any questions related to our graduate program or the application progress within the Department of Kinesiology.